karttur/machinelearning/_posts/2018/2018-02-05-machinelearning-dimension-reduction.markdown

   <figcaption>Comparison of predictions from various regressors after dimension reduction with PCA (3 eigen-vectors used as independent variable) and randomized hyper-parameter tuning.</figcaption>
 </figure>

+The complete code of the module that you created in this post is available at [GitHub](https://github.com/karttur/machinelearning/tree/gh-pages/docs/).

 ## Resources

 [Unsupervised dimensionality reduction](http://scikit-learn.org/stable/modules/unsupervised_reduction.html), Scikit learn.